 Is gastric sleeve covered by your insurance policy?
 Yes, as long as bariatric surgery is a covered benefit under your plan.

-The chart below includes the following information for every insurance company in the United States:
+The chart on that page includes the following information for every insurance company:

-- Link to weight loss surgery insurance coverage policy: the presence (or lack of) a link to your insurance company’s policy does NOT confirm whether or not you have coverage.
-To figure out if your plan includes gastric sleeve insurance, see the Coverage by Plan Type and State section above.
+- Link to weight loss surgery insurance coverage policy.
+To figure out if your plan includes gastric sleeve insurance, see your insurance coverage options section above.

 - Read the 8 steps to gastric sleeve insurance approval below

-Here is how to get insurance to pay for gastric sleeve:
+Here is how to get your insurance provider to pay for gastric sleeve surgery:

-- BMI over 35 with one or more of the following:
+- BMI greater 35 with one or more obesity-related health issues such as:

 - Clinically significant obstructive sleep apnea